KxSystems/embedPy/README.md

 ### Further examples

 You’ll find further examples in the [examples](examples) directory.
-This includes an example of creating simple charts in matplotlib either by running Python code in a kdb+ process or importing the matplotlib.pyplot module into kdb+ and using functions from it in q code.
+This includes an example of creating simple charts in Matplotlib either by running Python code in a kdb+ process or importing the `matplotlib.pyplot` module into kdb+ and using functions from it in q code.

 ### `.p` directory reference

 name                 | description
 ---------------------|-----------------------------------------------------------------------------------------------------------------------------------------
-`.p.eval`            | evaluate `char[]` as Python code and convert returned result to q via `py2q` `.p.pyeval`          | evaluate `char[]` as Python code and return result as foreign `.p.e`               | evaluate `char[]` as Python code, used for the p language, returns `::` `.p.set`             | set a variable in Python `__main__` , `x - symbol`, `y - any q object` `.p.import`          | import a module `x - symbol` `.p.imp`             | import `y - symbol` from module `x - symbol` and return a foreign object, like `from x import y`
+`.p.eval`            | evaluate string as Python code and convert returned result to q via `py2q` `.p.pyeval`          | evaluate string as Python code and return result as foreign `.p.e`               | evaluate string as Python code, used for the p language, returns `::` `.p.set`             | set a variable in Python `__main__` , `x - symbol`, `y - any q object` `.p.import`          | import a module `x - symbol` `.p.imp`             | import `y - symbol` from module `x - symbol` and return a foreign object, like `from x import y`